bclemenzi/sans-server-plugin/README.md

   * The name of the S3 bucket folder used to upload the Lambda deployment JAR
  * aws.ses.replyEmailAddress
   * The email address to use as your "from" address when sending email through the service
+ * aws.apigateway.cors.Access-Control-Allow-Origin
+  * When using the API Gateway, this value will be used to restrict your access controls.

 Along with the required build.properties file.
 The sans-server-plugin assumes that your Maven project follows the following folder structure at a minimum: